Glad Tidings (film)

-Glad Tidings is a 1953 British comedy film directed by Wolf Rilla and starring Barbara Kelly, Raymond Huntley and Ronald Howard.
-It was based on the play of the same title by R. F. Delderfield and made at the Nettlefold Studios in Walton-on-Thames.
-The film's art direction was by John Stoll.
-The backers Eros Films were pleased enough with the film's success to adapt another Delderfield play as Where There's a Will in 1955.
+Glad Tidings is a 1953 British second feature ('B') comedy film directed by Wolf Rilla and starring Barbara Kelly, Raymond Huntley and Ronald Howard.
+It was written by Rilla based on the play of the same title by R. F. Delderfield.

 Plot

 A retired RAF officer returns home to his sleepy little rural community with an attractive new American fiancée, to the initial resentment of his children.